canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 	--priority 100
 ```

-It takes a few minutes to create the VM and supporting resources.
+It usually takes a few minutes to create the VM and supporting resources.

 > [!NOTE]
 When creating the VM an error may occur with the code `MarketplacePurchaseEligibilityFailed`.
 This error indicates that before the subscription can use this image, you need to accept the legal terms of the image.
-Viewing and accepting the terms can be done via the Azure CLI.
-Refer to Microsoft Azure documentation [az vm image terms](https://learn.microsoft.com/en-us/cli/azure/vm/image/terms).
+You can view and accept the terms via the Azure CLI.
+Refer to [Microsoft's documentation on VM image terms](https://learn.microsoft.com/en-us/cli/azure/vm/image/terms).

 Observe the process by tailing the `cloud-init-output.log` file.
 Replace `{landscape.domain.com}` with your FQDN or static IP address:
 ```
 ssh azureuser@{landscape.domain.com} 'tail -f /var/log/cloud-init-output.log'
 ```

 A reboot may be required during the cloud-init process.
-If a reboot is required, you’ll receive the following output:
+If a reboot is required, you’ll receive output similar to:
 ```
 2023-08-20 17:30:04,721 - cc_package_update_upgrade_install.py[WARNING]: Rebooting after upgrade or install per /var/run/reboot-required
 ```